Carnage (character): Conception and creation

 The Carnage symbiote was derived by writer David Michelinie while Mark Bagley designed the character.
 The symbiote was perceived to be a darker version of Venom, and was created due to the writers not wanting a replacement for Eddie Brock as Venom.
 Carnage was in part only created due to Venom's immense popularity with fans.
 The character was originally meant to be named "Chaos", until a different company came out with a character with the same name.
 Then "Ravage" was considered before Michelinie discovered Ravage 2099 was soon to be released.
-Finally assistant editor Eric Fein suggested "Carnage".
+Finally, assistant editor Eric Fein suggested "Carnage".
+Marvel co-founder and chairman Stan Lee would also have some input for the human host, having come up with the name "Cletus Kasady", with the idea of Carnage's host being a remorseless psychopath whose bond with his Symbiote was far more complete than Eddie Brock and Venom Symbiote's, and therefore would refer to himself as "I" instead of Venom's "we", signifying his Symbiote had little agency of its own and acted more as a weapon and extension of Kasady's will, maximizing his ability to murder people in creative and gruesome ways.

 Hosts

 Cletus Kasady

 When Eddie Brock's Venom symbiote soon returned to be bonded again, allowing Venom to escape prison, the symbiote left its offspring in the cell; due to its alien mindset, the symbiote felt no emotional attachment to its offspring, regarding it as insignificant, and thus never communicated its existence to Brock via their telepathic link.
 The new symbiote then bonded with Cletus Kasady through a cut on his hand, transforming him into Carnage.
-The bond between the Carnage symbiote and Kasady was stronger than the bond between Brock and the Venom symbiote.
-Cletus Kasady was also a serial killer and thought of as insane.
+The bond between the Carnage symbiote and Kasady was not as strong as the bond between Brock and the Venom symbiote.
+However, Cletus Kasady was also a serial killer and thought of as insane.
 As a result, Carnage is far more violent, powerful, and deadly than Venom.
-Kasady and the symbiote would then be a main antagonist in "Maximum Carnage" and Kasady would continually be the most recurring character to use the Carnage symbiote in many publications.
+Kasady and the symbiote would then be the main antagonist in "Maximum Carnage" and Kasady would continually be the most recurring character to use the Carnage symbiote in many publications.

 Spider-Carnage (Ben Reilly)

-The Carnage symbiote briefly managed to escape Kasady by travelling through the plumbing in his cell.
+The Carnage symbiote briefly managed to escape Kasady by traveling through the plumbing in his cell.
 It briefly used John Jameson as its host, but eventually transferred itself to Spider-Man— Ben Reilly at the time— when Ben bonded with it to prevent it from hurting any innocent people, creating Spider-Carnage.
 Ben's willpower held out against the symbiote's murderous desires long enough for him to return it to Ravencroft.
 Reilly subsequently attempted to destroy the symbiote by subjecting himself to a potentially lethal blast of microwaves, but it escaped back to Kasady after the microwaves forced it to separate from Reilly.